Sun City, Menifee, California: History

-Sun City had its origin in what is known as the Perris Valley, so known since 1885, when the community of Perris was established along the newly built Southern California Railroad certified to connect the cities of Barstow & San Diego.
-Until 1957, there was little change in this rural grassland valley with very few people.
+Sun City began in what is known as the Perris Valley, so known since 1885, when the community of Perris was established along the newly built Southern California Railroad certified to connect the cities of Barstow and San Diego.
+Until 1957, there was little change in this sparsely populated rural grassland valley.
 In 1957, Richard Rand, a land developer who hoped to promote a planned community called Ransdale, purchased the Newport Ranch.
 A small motel and office were as far as his plans progressed.

 In 1959, Del Webb arrived.
 The concept of an active retirement community was relatively new and Webb was in the process of developing the Sun City community in Arizona, which was experiencing success greater than expected.
-He started looking for reasonably priced land in Southern California to develop another Sun City where the Sun shined 200+ days, preferably equidistant to San Diego & Los Angeles.
+He started looking for reasonably priced land in Southern California to develop another Sun City where the sun shined 200+ days, preferably equidistant to San Diego and Los Angeles.
 Webb started buying large parcels from Rand and other farmers in Menifee Valley.
-He ended up buying 14,000 acres from Scott Road north to Ethanac Road for $500-$900 an acre.
+He ended up buying 14,000 acres from Scott Road north to Ethanac Road for $500 to $900 an acre.